 Technique #A-3: Wake up of energy saving gNB triggered by UE wake up signal (WUS)

+Potential specification impact:

+Uplink signal design & related procedure for waking up a gNB

+WUS signal/channel design

+Mechanism on how UE can be informed about WUS signal/resource

+UE measurements of PL of the gNB in the NES state for the UL power setting of UL WUS

+UE behavior/assumption after sending WUS

+Conditions for triggering the request, e.g., DL synchronization

+Signaling for the request

+UE behavior after transmitting the request

+Specification enabling UEs to obtain necessary DL synchronization and measurements prior to the WUS in the uplinkDesign of WUS transmitted by UE

+Conditions for triggering WUS transmission

+Additional considerations/aspects (including any impact to legacy UEs, if any):

+It is assumed that UE is synchronized with the gNB in the NES state or the gNB in the NES state is provided with timing information for detection of WUS.

 Additional aspects of waking up gNB

 Option 1: UE WUS is used to wake up a gNB in an energy saving state without DL transmission including SSB/SIB1 and UL reception including RACH monitoring (i.e., cell off/inactive period), or with sparse SSB/SIB1 transmission and RACH monitoring (e.g. 160ms)